mozilla/fxa/packages/fxa-content-server/docs/client-metrics.md

 * signin-permissions.accept - user accepts and grants the requested permissions
 * signin-permissions.success - sign in successfully occurred

+#### signin-reported
+No page specific events

+#### signin_unblock
+* signin-unblock.submit - User has submit the signin unblock code
+* error.signin-unblock.auth.103 - password is incorrect
+* error.signin-unblock.auth.114 - request has been throttled
+* error.signin-unblock.auth.125 - request has been blocked
+* error.signin-unblock.auth.127 - unblock code does not match one on record
+* error.signin-unblock.auth.1043 - user did not enter an unblock code
+* error.signin-unblock.auth.1044 - user entered unblock code is malformed

 #### signup
 * error.oauth.signup.auth.1011 - user did not enter an email address
 * error.oauth.signup.auth.1023 - user entered an email address that was invalid
+* error.signup.auth.103 - incorrect password (for signin from signup)
+* error.signup.auth.114 - request has been throttled
+* error.signup.auth.125 - request has been blocked
 * error.signup.auth.1011 - user did not enter an email address
 * error.signup.auth.1011 - user did not enter an email address
 * error.signup.auth.1012 - user did not enter year of birth